jphall663/GWU_data_mining/interpreting_ml/interpreting_ml.md

 Each of these techniques have strength and weaknesses, but the key idea they all share is to represent the rows of a data set in a meaningful low dimensional space.
 When a data set has more than two or three dimensions, visualizing it with a scatter plot becomes essentially impossible, but these techniques enable even high-dimensional data sets to be projected into a representative low-dimensional space and visualized using the trusty, old scatter plot.
 A high quality projection visualized in a scatter plot should exhibit key structural elements of a data set such as clusters, hierarchy, sparsity, and outliers.

 In figure 4, the famous [MNIST data set](https://en.wikipedia.org/wiki/MNIST_database) is projected from its original 784 dimensions onto two dimensions using two different techniques, PCA and autoencoder networks.
 The quick and dirty PCA projection is able to separate digits labeled as zero from digits labeled as one very well.
-These two digit classes are projected into compact and disjoint clusters, but the other digit classes are generally overlapping.
-In the more sophisticated, but also more computer-time-consuming, autencoder projection, all the digit classes appear as separate clusters with visually similar digits appearing close to one another in the reduced two-dimensional space.
+These two digit classes are projected into fairly compact clusters, but the other digit classes are generally overlapping.
+In the more sophisticated, but also more computer-time-consuming, autencoder projection all the digit classes appear as separate clusters with visually similar digits appearing close to one another in the reduced two-dimensional space.
 The autoencoder projection is capturing the clustered structure of the original high-dimensional space and the relative locations of those clusters.
 Interestingly, both plots are able to pick up on a few outlying digits.

 *How do 2-D projections enhance understanding?*

-For most people, 2-D projections of structures (clusters, hierarchy, sparsity, outliers) in a data set are easier to understand than scrolling through plain rows of data and looking at variables values.
+For most people, 2-D projections of structures (clusters, hierarchy, sparsity, outliers) in a data set are easier to understand than scrolling through plain rows of data and looking at variable's values.

 *How do 2-D projections enhance trust?*

 Seeing structures in a data set usually makes those structures easier to understand.
 An accurate machine learning model should create answers that are representative of the structures in a data set.
-Understanding the structures in data set is a first step to knowing if a model’s answers are trustworthy.
+Understanding the structures in a data set is a first step to knowing if a model’s answers are trustworthy.

 Projections can add an extra and specific degree of trust if they are used to confirm machine learning modeling results.
 For instance if known hierarchies, classes, or clusters exist in training or test data sets and these structures are visible in 2-D projections, it is possible to confirm that a machine learning model is labeling these structures correctly.
 A secondary check is to confirm that similar attributes of structures are projected relatively near one another and different attributes of structures are projected relative far from one another.
-For instance in a model used to classify or cluster marketing segments, it is reasonable to expect a machine learning model to label older, richer customers differently than younger, less affluent customers, and moreover to expect that these different groups should be relative disjoint and compact in a projection, and relatively far from one another.
+Consider a model used to classify or cluster marketing segments, it is reasonable to expect a machine learning model to label older, richer customers differently than younger, less affluent customers, and moreover to expect that these different groups should be relative disjoint and compact in a projection, and relatively far from one another.
 Such results should also be stable under minor perturbations of the training or test data, and projections from perturbed vs. non-perturbed samples can be used to check for stability.

 <a name='ols-alt'/>
 #### OLS regression alternatives